UPDATED May 21, 2019 (see #10 below!)

 Last month, in the Bronx, I had the honor of attending a taping of the MSNBC show All In With Chris Hayes featuring everyone’s favorite congressional superhero.
 In it, she compared spending time in Washington D.C. to the alternate universe in Stranger Things: “It can seriously be the Upside Down.”

 In case you suspect that AOC’s meteoric rise may’ve been enhanced by video editing and hype (it is always reasonable to question this in the age of deep-fake video!)
-I can attest, from having spent two hours sitting on stage with her, that these things are true IRL: She is a quick-thinking speaker who does not miss a beat; she is a radiantly pretty person; she is an attentive/active listener, and gracious towards her supporters and colleagues.
+I can attest, from having spent two hours sitting on stage with her, that these things are true IRL: She is a quick-thinking speaker who does not miss a beat; she is a radiantly attractive person; she is an attentive/active listener, and gracious towards her supporters and colleagues.

 7. That time she referenced Austin Powers: